eamonnh/CloudDeveloperProjects/course-02/project/image-filter-starter-code/README.md

 ### Setup Node Environment

+## Eamonn is at this step but whats to use this text to test his branching and merging strategy on github
 You'll need to create a new node server.
 Open a new terminal within the project directory and run:

 1. Initialize a new project: `npm i`